Chaotic diffusion of the fundamental frequencies in the Solar System

 \subsection{Numerical experiments}

-We perform the KDE/MBB procedure on two numerical experiments to ensure its validity.
-The double Gaussian mixture model (DGMM) with different degrees of correlation is used to calibrate the algorithm of KDE/MBB method, that is to calibrate and test the tuning parameters (Eqs. \ref{eq:l_corr}-\ref{eq:k_bw}).
-Then the resulting algorithm is applied on the Fermi Map as an example of a real dynamical system for assessment.
+We performed the KDE-MBB procedure on two numerical experiments to ensure its validity.
+The double Gaussian mixture model (DGMM) with different degrees of correlation was used to calibrate the algorithm of the KDE-MBB method, that is, to calibrate and test the tuning parameters (Eqs. \ref{eq:l_corr}-\ref{eq:k_bw}).
+The resulting algorithm was then applied on the Fermi map as an example of a real dynamical system for assessment.

-\paragraph{$\mathbf{Double\ Gaussian\ Mixture\ Model}$} The calibration of KDE/MBB was done on Markov chain Monte Carlo (MCMC) sequences that sample a double Gaussian distribution.
+\paragraph{$\mathbf{Double\ Gaussian\ mixture\ model}$} The KDE-MBB calibration was done on MCMC sequences that sample a double Gaussian distribution.
 Our particular choice of the DGMM, inspired by \cite{cheng2019}, is

 where $\phi(x)$ is the standard normal distribution.
-The MCMC sequence $X_1, \dots, X_n$ is obtained by the Metropolis-Hasting algorithm, with a Gaussian proposal distribution whose standard deviation $\sigma_p$ characterises the correlation length of the sequence \citep{metropolis1953,hastings1970}.
-We can then either vary $\sigma_p$ or perform thinning to obtain a sequence of a desired correlation length.
-The size of each MCMC sequence is $n = 10^4$.
-The initial state of the sequence is directly sampled from the distribution $f_{\text{DG}}$ itself, so that burn-in is not necessary and the whole sequence is usable.
+The MCMC sequence $X_1, \dots, X_n$ was obtained by the Metropolis-Hasting algorithm with a Gaussian proposal distribution whose standard deviation $\sigma_p$ characterizes the correlation length of the sequence \citep{metropolis1953,hastings1970}.
+We could then either vary $\sigma_p$ or perform thinning to obtain a sequence of a desired correlation length.
+The size of each MCMC sequence was $n = 10^4$.
+The initial state of the sequence was directly sampled from the distribution $f_{\text{DG}}$ itself so that burn-in was not necessary and the whole sequence was usable.

-On each MCMC sequence, we apply the KDE/MBB procedure with 500 MBB samples and the parameters specified above (Eqs. \ref{eq:l_corr}-\ref{eq:k_bw}) with the undersmoothing bandwidth $h = BW_{1/3}$, to get the uncertainty estimation (standard error, confidence interval and confidence band).
-Figure \ref{fig:DGMM1} shows an example of the density estimation of a MCMC sequence of $10^4$ units, with correlation length $l_{\text{corr}} = 140$; the sequence is generated by choosing $\sigma_p = 0.25$.
+On each MCMC sequence, we applied the KDE-MBB procedure with 500 MBB samples and the parameters specified above (Eqs. \ref{eq:l_corr}-\ref{eq:k_bw}) with the under-smoothing bandwidth $h = BW_{1/3}$ to get the uncertainty estimation -- the standard error, the confidence interval (CI), and the confidence band (CB).
+Figure \ref{fig:DGMM1} shows an example of the density estimation of an MCMC sequence of $10^4$ units, with correlation length $l_{\text{corr}} = 140$; the sequence was generated by choosing $\sigma_p = 0.25$.
 It is clear in the figure that the true PDF (in black) lies inside the range of the 90$\%$ CI estimated by MBB.